Adhvay0505/PorteusRecon/README.md

 # PorteusRecon

-A GUI port scanner built using Golang
+A simple & fast port scanner built using Golang

 ## Technolgoies used